 - serious incidents as reported to regulators and general incident data as reported in Figtree as per the WHS incident management procedure;

 - WHS and claims metrics;

 - WHS audits;

 - WHS legal and other requirements and changes; and

 - WHS feedback including unresolved issues, consultation, complaints and external feedback.

-- Table 1 describes the list of internal reports to be created for University stakeholders and the periods within which they are delivered.
-The definitions of WHS Indicators can be found in the WHS incident management and WHS planning, objectives, targets, and programs procedures.
+- Table 1 describes the list of internal reports that are created for University stakeholders and the periods within which they are delivered.
+The definitions of WHS Indicators are found in the WHS incident management and WHS planning, objectives, targets, and programs procedures.